 My project focus on contemporary strategic greenspace and landscape planning for outdoor recreation.
 Through a historical comparison to the welfare planning of the 1970’s I hope to discuss how changing discourses in planning effect the spatial distribution and role of green spaces for recreation.

-My reserach intrests are; planning theory, transforming discourses in urbanism and urban planning, human geography and social effects of planning and design, discurses on landscape and nature, urban sociology, historical artefacts, spatial justice and landscape theory.
+My reserach intrests are; planning theory, human geography, social effects of planning and design, discurses on landscape and nature, urban sociology, socio-material relations, landscape theory.

 The preliminary title of my thesis is Negotiating spaces for outdoor recreation: examining landscape planning in the densifying city.